ximplementation/ximplementation/README.md

 [English](README.md) | [Chinese](README_zh-CN.md)

 # ximplementation
-Ximplementation is a framework that lets you write implementation freely based on Java annotations and makes your program support invocation routing.
+Ximplementation is an invocation routing framework based on Java annotations.

 It has two core annotations: